mannsi/PS201/README.md

 ------
 The easiest way to install is to run `sudo python3 Software/setup.py`.
 Note that this will try to download and install python dependencies so a network connection is probably needed (see the setup.py file for dependencies).
-After install you can run the software with `PsController`
+After install you can run the software with `PsController` The software uses TkInter so the package python3-tk is required

 Hardware details
 ------